 Maldives on a Budget

 Do you dream about a budget holiday in the Maldives?
-You do not need to be a surfer to open Thulusdhoo, a beautiful island located in North Male Atoll in 30 minutes by speedboat from Male.
+You do not need to be a surfer to discover Thulusdhoo, a beautiful island located in North Male Atoll in 30 minutes by speedboat from Male.
 The same ocean, clear turquoise waters, white sandy beach, waves, palm trees, amazing marine life and lots of fun in 25 kilometers from Velana airport, but much cheaper.

 Only the 5.7km in length and 600 meters in width, Thulusdhoo is the capital of Kaafu Atoll with the population approximately 1400 residents.
 Budget tourism on Thulusdhoo started in the 1970s, when Australian surfers discovered a great surf spots.
 Fame to the island brought the big waves generated by the 2 most popular spots: Cokes and Chikens.
 Since then, Thulusdhoo has gained international popularity among fans of surfing, and new laws of the Maldives have brought to the island budget hotels and guest houses.